Launching a New York Startup

 We have no doubt that your company is great; however, in addition to providing a great workplace, you will need to compensate employees for their time and efforts.
 If you have hired employees, you’ll need to set up payroll.
 Using a payroll service such as ADP makes issuing paychecks easy, saving you time and helping you navigate employee withholding taxes and state compliance requirements.

-10. Grow Your New York Startup
+10. Launch and Scale Your New York Startup

 The work doesn’t end at launch or after your first sale.
 You will then need to focus on carrying out your plan and growing your business in New York.
 This will require dedication, perseverance, and the willingness to seize opportunities to grow.